 7. Weight train, with heavy weights – and box

 While it’s true you don’t burn lots of calories while you’re doing weight training, you will increase lean muscle mass as the fat drops off, along with those man boobs.
 In addition, weight training boosts the number of calories you’ll burn throughout the day due to an increase in your resting metabolic rate.
-Focus on all the big muscle groups — legs, back, chest — and mix it up with a lot of body-weight exercises like pushups, pull-ups, dips and weighted lunges.
+Focus on all the big muscle groups – legs, back, chest – and mix it up with a lot of body-weight exercises like pushups, pull-ups, dips and weighted lunges.
 If you’re new to weight training, spend a few sessions with a trainer (budget allowing) before going out on your own; it’s important to learn proper technique so you don’t injure yourself.
 And if you want another surefire way to burn a lot of calories and get lean, then start boxing.
+However, if you get exhausted very easily or suffer pain after the weight training or workouts, your body might be trying to signal you towards hashimotos symptoms, which is a common cause of hypothyroidism.
+In such a condition, losing weight can be challenging even after trying all sorts of exercises or a lean diet.
+You might want to get yourself tested of any such issues your body might be battling before you decide to push your limits.

 The bottom line: Looking after yourself is the best way to look after others